ServiceNow/azimuth/docs/docs/user-guide/exploration-space/confusion-matrix.md

 # Confusion Matrix

 The confusion matrix displays the **model confusion between each pair of intents**.
 The confusion is defined as the number of utterances with a given label that are predicted as another label.

+The toggle "Normalize" in the top right corner allows alternating between normalized and raw values.
-The number of utterances is then **normalized** according to the total number of utterances with the given label.
+When normalized, the number of utterances are divided according to the total number of utterances with the given label.

 !!! tip "Outcome colors"